qeoiruklavmle-ux/Midterm_EDA_Data_Bootcamp/README.md

 Source: OECD

+---

 ## Summary

-This analysis examines the slowdown in U.S. productivity growth over time and investigates whether it is driven by changes in capital investment or technological progress (multifactor productivity, MFP).
+This analysis examines the slowdown in U.S. productivity growth over time and investigates whether it is driven by changes in capital investment or technological progress.
 Using time series trends, distribution shifts, correlation analysis, scatter relationships, and growth accounting decomposition, the results show a clear decline in productivity growth—especially after the early 2000s.

 While capital deepening remains relatively stable and continues to contribute to productivity, technological progress (MFP) appears to play a more important role in explaining fluctuations and the observed slowdown.
 Additionally, further decomposition of capital reveals that ICT-related capital contributes more consistently to productivity than non-ICT capital, which is more volatile.

+---

+## Research Question

+**“To what extent can the slowdown in U.S. productivity growth be explained by changes in capital investment and fluctuations in multifactor productivity?”**

 ---